QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

     }
 }
 ```
-To be honest, I've never had to use lifetime bounds outside of borrowing
+I've never had to use lifetime bounds outside of borrowing `Deserialize` impls,
-`Deserialize` impls, and Diplomat doesn't support generic types, so I'm not sure
+and Diplomat doesn't support generic types, so I'm not sure why you'd need
-why you'd need bounded lifetimes.
-But they exist, and I didn't want to leave it
+bounded lifetimes.
+But they exist, and I didn't want to leave it as someone
-as someone else's problem.
+else's problem.

 The problem here is that the output looks like this:
 ```rust